jjcollinge/dapr-external-state/README.md

 # gRPC API
 This program hosts a gRPC API for the Dapr State Store components based on [this `proto` definition](https://github.com/jjcollinge/components-contrib/blob/ext-state/state/proto/v1/store.proto).
-Dapr also uses an [`external` state store provider](https://github.com/jjcollinge/components-contrib/tree/ext-state/state/external) which is loaded [here](https://github.com/jjcollinge/dapr/blob/4b442ec9de478ce344d9ac682959dfdde0c0e997/cmd/daprd/main.go#L240).
+The Dapr fork also uses an [`external` state store provider](https://github.com/jjcollinge/components-contrib/tree/ext-state/state/external) which is loaded [here](https://github.com/jjcollinge/dapr/blob/4b442ec9de478ce344d9ac682959dfdde0c0e997/cmd/daprd/main.go#L240).
 This service then maps the protobuf messages to the Dapr state store component types and calls a local state store.
 This service is written in Go so that it can leverage the existing state stores.
 However, this gRPC service could just as easily be written in a different language and call custom state store implementations.